openmaptiles/openmaptiles-tools/README.md

 # OpenMapTiles Tools [![Build Status](https://api.travis-ci.org/openmaptiles/openmaptiles-tools.svg?branch=master)](https://travis-ci.org/openmaptiles/openmaptiles-tools)

-The OpenMapTiles generation tools for generating TM2Source projects, imposm3 mappings and SQL instructions from OpenMapTiles layers.
+The OpenMapTiles tools for generating TM2Source projects, imposm3 mappings and SQL instructions from OpenMapTiles layers.
+We encourage other people to use this for their vector tile projects as well since this approach works well for us.

+Check out the [OpenMapTiles project](https://github.com/openmaptiles/openmaptiles/) for a real world example.

 ## Install